Albion Park Rail

 Albion Park Rail has a typical household mix, with a lower-than-average median household size

-Family households comprise 72.3% of all households, including 26.5% couples with children, 28.0% couples without children, and 16.1% single parent families.
-Non-family households make up the remaining 27.7%, with lone person households at 25.0% and group households comprising 3.0%.
+Family households constitute 72.3% of all households, including 26.5% couples with children, 28.0% couples without children, and 16.1% single parent families.
+Non-family households comprise the remaining 27.7%, with lone person households at 25.0% and group households making up 3.0% of the total.
 The median household size is 2.5 people, which is smaller than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households